amaury312/BassiskennisPE3/README.md

 # This repo contains a very simple bash script that allows you to create a folder.
-> Read the assignment for further instructions
+> All you need to do is:
+> 1. type in the folder name
+> 2. press Enter